491239/bytenode-webpack-plugin/README.md

   include?: FileMatcherIntent[]; // filter assets to compile, accepts glob and regex
   keepSource: boolean;           // emits the original source files along with the compiled ones
-  preventSourceMaps: boolean;    // prevents source maps from being generated }
+  preventSourceMaps: boolean;    // prevents source maps from being generated electronPath?: string;         // to specify a x64 electron path for universal build on arm platform }
 ```
 > Globs are handled using [`picomatch`](https://www.npmjs.com/package/picomatch)